Watford Workhouse Bricks

 Alongside the names of the deceased inmates can be found some other unique etchings; one is a train.
 The railway came to Watford with the opening of the London to Birmingham railway in 1837.
 The construction of the line would have caused huge interest in the town and was clearly commemorated by a crude, but endearing depiction of the engine.

 Another etched brick, found more recently by a member of staff at Watford General Hospital, is that of a horse.
 In 1862, the Epsom Derby was won by a horse called Caractacus, owned by Mr Charles Snewing of Holywell Farm.
-(See full story in drop-down menu).
+(See full story in Blog menu).
 Following the win, Mr Snewing held a magnificent feast at his farm in honour of the win.
 From records of the occasion it was noted: "apart from his own extensive circle of friends, there were invited a large gathering of the labouring men of Watford and male inmates of the Union Workhouse."
 It seems reasonable to assume, therefore, that the horse depicted on the brick is quite likely Caractacus.